Railroad Welders and Lung Cancer

 Since the fumes released will vary depending on the contents of the metal, in order for a lung cancer or lung disease claim to be thorough, the materials used in the welding must be thoroughly investigated.

 If you or someone you love has lung disease or lung cancer and worked as a railroad welder, we want to help you build a strong claim for workers’ comp benefits.
-For more information, contact the Raleigh workers’ compensation attorneys at the Law Office of Sam Scudder, by calling 919-851-3311 and learn more about how we can help you build your case.
+For more information, contact the Morehead City workers’ compensation attorneys at the Law Office of Sam Scudder, by calling 919-851-3311 and learn more about how we can help you build your case.